 It’s hot where I live.
 Will my dog get too hot?

 No, natural materials like leather and real wool do not build up heat like synthetic materials.
 Sheepskin breathes and insulates from heat beautifully.
 In fact, many of our customers tell us their BLD harness is their coolest piece of equipment in the hot sun!
+Despite some research on working dogs, there is little evidence to indicate a harness affect’s a dog’s core temperature.

 I live in a wet climate.
 Will the rain, snow, or grime hurt my harness?